bump-sh/docs/src/_product-updates/2025-01-30-mermaid-support.md

 Sometimes, the best way to explain something about your API is to do it visually.
 That's why we're announcing Mermaid support!

 Diagrams and charts are powerful tools, that can be used to share updates on your API development roadmap or give key information on data processing flow, for example.

+Discover the full list of diagrams and charts supported by Mermaid [here](https://mermaid.js.org/syntax/flowchart.html).

 To generate one, add a code block declared as `mermaid` inside a `description` or `content` property: